Champions-clan/Robert-Assistant/README.md

 # Run the badboy
 python Main.py
 ```
-Keep in mind that it is a background script so see your taskbar there you will find the icon in the system tray and in first the gui will open after closing the gui you can give commands to the robert but to give the roberts command again just use the hotkey shift+tab+7 or that icon in the system tray and to open the gui just right click on the icon in the system tray or press the hotkey shift+tab+6.
+Keep in mind that it is a background script so see your taskbar there you will find the icon in the system tray and in first the gui will open after closing the gui you can give commands to the robert but to give the roberts command again just use the hotkey shift+tab+7 or that icon in the system tray and to open the gui just right click on the icon in the system tray or press the hotkey `<shift>+6`.

 Now enjoy the project 😉.
 Here is a simple gif on how to install it if you are still confused.
 <img src="#" alt="THE GIF WILL BE HERE">

 ## Contributions
 So you want to make a imporvement or want to make a whole new feature?
 Well we also want to see that how we have impacted the community or how the community can improve this project for different uses.
 However, as this project is a part of **Third Timathon Code Jam**, we are not allowed to make any changes to the project after the submission time ends.
 So, we won't be merging any pull requests.
-But after the voting time finish then we will be ready to merge your brilliant works 😊.
+But after the jam finishes.
+PR's will be accepted.

 ## Champions Clan
 We are four!